peptide-valley/peptide-valley.github.io/peptide/index.md

 ![](1024px-Tetrapeptide_structural_formulae_v.1.png)

-For consumer market, peptide products are mostly related to proteins and amino acids in dietary supplements and cosmetics.
+In consumer market, peptide products are mostly related to proteins and amino acids in dietary supplements and cosmetics.